Home Star Investors Latest Sameer Nigam Shareholdings and Portfolio in 2026

 • Healthcare (10%): HealthTech platforms expanding telemedicine, fitness tracking, and preventive care across urban and rural India.
 In May 2021, he invested ₹18.8 cr.

 • Marketing & Advertising (15%): Retail-focused startups improving online shopping through better discovery, logistics, and convenience.
 He invested ₹38.5 cr in May 2021.
-This is part of Sameer Nigam investment analysis.

 • EdTech (20%): Education platforms delivering K-12 to professional learning.
 In December 2020, he invested ₹28.1 cr.
-These are part of Sameer Nigam investment history.

 • Others / Miscellaneous (20%): Food & Agriculture startups optimising supply chains; Enterprise Applications such as HRTech and SaaS; High Tech investments in IoT and advanced materials; Life Sciences, including nutraceuticals and genomics supporting wellness and research-driven healthcare.
-These fall under Sameer Nigam co-investors.
+These fall under Sameer Nigam’s co-investors.

 Sameer Nigam’s Net Worth